-The undergraduate and graduate student handbook provides important information on institutional policies, people, campus activities, tradition and organizations.
+Policies listed in the Student Handbook are either authored by Student Development or are institutional policies for which Student Development has responsibility for communicating and/or enforcing.
 Every effort is made to provide current and accurate information in this publication; however, the administration reserves the right to alter, amend, or abolish its rules, regulations, or policies at any time.
-The student handbook is published on the(authentication required) and the college website.
+The student handbook is published on the intranet (authentication required) and the college website.

 Intercollegiate competition for men includes baseball, basketball, cross-country, football, golf, indoor track, outdoor track, soccer, swimming, tennis, and wrestling.

 Intercollegiate competition for women includes basketball, cross-country, golf, indoor track, outdoor track, soccer, softball, swimming, tennis, and volleyball.